mgreminger/EngineeringPaper.xyz/README.md

 * [ANTLR](https://www.antlr.org/), parser generator used to parse the math cells

 ## Build Instructions
 These instructions are only needed to create a development environment for EngineeringPaper.xyz.
 To run the app, simply go to [EngineeringPaper.xyz](https://engineeringpaper.xyz).
+See the [contributing guide](https://github.com/mgreminger/EngineeringPaper.xyz/blob/main/CONTRIBUTING.md#contributing) for information on making contributions to EngineeringPaper.xyz.

 [Node.js](https://nodejs.org) is used for EngineeringPaper.xyz development.
 If you don't already have node installed, the easiest way to get it installed is to use the [Volta](https://volta.sh/) node installer.